wildone/sm-utility-auth/README.md

-# Utility auth
+# Utility Auth
 ![][bower-badge] [![][travis-badge]][travis-url] [![][bowerdeps-badge]][bowerdeps-url] [![][npmdevdeps-badge]][npmdevdeps-url]

-Element to log in / out of Simpla
+Element to log in and out of Simpla

 --